BlackDice/scent/readme.md

 #### Change notifications

 Entity object exposes couple of methods monitored with [NoMe](https://github.com/BlackDice/nome).
-It's highly discouraged to use these methods directly as you would be skipping some of the checks.
+It's highly discouraged to invoke these methods directly as you would be skipping some of the required checks.
 You can attach to these to get notified about changes.
 Names of methods are self explanatory.

 	Entity.componentAdded
 	Entity.componentRemoved